ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-looms.md

         Convinced yet?
 Why not take a virtual tour of our award-winning factory to see where this all takes place:

-        **Watch the video below to visit our award-winning factory**
-  - type: column
-    column:
-      title: UK Low-Cost Cable Looms and Wiring Looms
+        **UK Low-Cost Cable Looms and Wiring Looms**

-      text: Unlike many other manufactures, we offer 100% free design and development of cable loom to ensure they’re right for you.
+        Unlike many other manufactures, we offer 100% free design and development of cable loom to ensure they’re right for you.
 We can also arrange a full equipment build service of control panels and box build as part of our wiring harness packages to suit your business.
-  - type: column
-    column:
-      title: Cable Looms and Wire Loom Manufacturers UK
-      text: |-
-        Our cable looms service includes:

-        * Agricultural vehicle cable loom
-        * Bus wiring loom
-        * Industrial wiring loom
-        * Motorsport wiring loom
-        * Truck wiring loom
-        * And much more…
   - type: column
     column:
       title: Discover what sets ASL apart